robert-mccarthy-ca/modern-druid/README.md

 Maybe all the above.

-That might finally be the moment the world wakes up — and when it does, it’s going to need a fully documented, globally ready carbon farming system to deploy **immediately**.
+That might finally be the moment the world wakes up to the urgency required to reverse cliamtye change — and when it does, it’s going to need a fully documented, globally ready carbon farming system to deploy **immediately**.

 **All training will be digital and open-source.** Anyone who wants to do this isn't competing *against* us — they're competing *with* us.
 We're all racing against ecological collapse and our own extinction.